XKaguya/LenovoLegionToolkit/README.md

 LLT makes use of many low-level Windows APIs that can be falsely flagged by antiviruses as suspicious, resulting in a false-positive.
 LLT is open source and can easily be audited by anyone who has any doubts as to what this software does.
 All installers are built directly on GitHub with GitHub Actions, so that there is no doubt what they contain.

-To ensure authenticity, the installer executable is signed with a project certificate.
+To ensure authenticity, the installer executable and `Lenovo Legion Toolkit.exe` itself is signed with a project certificate.
 This signature allows the application's custom updater to verify that the installer hasn't been tampered with and originated from the official build process.

 If you downloaded the installer from this project's website or GitHub, you shouldn't worry - the warning is a false-positive.

 #### Can I customize hotkeys?

-You can customize Fn+F9 hotkey in LLT settings.
-Other hotkeys can't be customized.
+You can customize hotkeys in LLT settings.

 #### Can I customize Conservation mode threshold?